HallLab/paper_2020_tpot_actg/README.md

   1) Load the rare variant data
   2) Load the residuals from regression with covariates
   3) Optimize and save TPOT pipeline based on the 'FeatureSetSelector-Transformer-Regressor' template
-  4) Score the optimized pipeline and save the results
+  4) Score the optimized pipeline and save the results (this was repeated later as well)

 ### run_tpot_exome_residuals_permuted.py

 The same as above, with an additional line that permutes the phenotype data before running the analysis

+### score_pipelines.py

+  1) Load and score the optimized pipelines (100 replicate and 100 permuted)
+  2) Save pipeline information (structure, selected feature set) and scores
+  3) Generate feature importances 100 times for the top ten (non-permuted) pipelines and save the results

 ### reformat_feature_importance.py